amit22666/Deploy_image_captioning/README.md

 3 Training the model -> Model is trained using partial captions <br/>
 4

+## Reasons for using Recurrent neural network(RNN):

+Artificial Neural Network (ANN) are stateless i.e. they do not remember the previous output.

+For caption prediction for an image we need a neuron which can remember the previous output i.e. sentence predicted till now.

+Hence here RNN comes into play as in RNN previous output can be fed again as the new input.

+## Reasons for using Convolutional neural network(CNN):

+Images consist of high dimension data(features), some of which may not be useful for training the model.

+There Is a need to extract relevant features from images so as to reduce training time and improve accuracy.

+Hence, CNN comes into play as it can be used for feature extraction from the images.

 ## Introduction

 Image caption generation is a complicated task.